Your Questions Answered

 You will be provided with our booking in form to instantly instruct us

-Once your report has been uploaded by the surveyor and has gone through its respective quality control checks, it will be sent to you via email as a PDF document.
-Hard copies are available on request at an additional fee.
+Once your report has been uploaded by the surveyor and has gone through its respective quality control checks, it will be sent to you via dropbox, you do not need an account to download the report.

 Once your booking is finalised and secured in the surveyor’s diary you will be sent a confirmation email.
 Following that, if there are no issues, you may not hear from us again until your report is ready to be sent to you.